 Date of notification is defined as the date when the case report is notified for the first time to the place of notification, date of diagnosis is defined as the first date of clinical or laboratory diagnosis, and date of onset as the date of onset of any symptoms.

-Summary of number of probable and confirmed cases of mpox, and deaths, by reporting country/area, European Region, TESSy, 2022–2024
+Summary of number of probable and confirmed cases of mpox as well as deaths, by reporting country/area, WHO European Region, TESSy, 2022–2025

-Summary of number of probable and confirmed cases of mpox, and deaths, by reporting country/area, EU/EEA countries, TESSy, 2022–2024
+Summary of number of probable and confirmed cases of mpox as well as deaths, by reporting country/area, EU/EEA countries, TESSy, 2022–2025

 Data on gender is collected as Female, Male, Other (e.g., transgender man, transgender woman and collected as free text), or Unknown.